-Cloe Anderson is a junior from Danville, Kentucky double majoring in public policy studies and human and organization development with a minor in American politics.
+Cloe Anderson is a senior from Danville, Kentucky double majoring in public policy studies and political science.
 Her interests include the electoral process, the legislative process, and gender and politics.
-In her spare time, you can find her watching CNN on the treadmill or taking a trip to the Sprinkles cupcake ATM.
+In her spare time, you can find her watching CNN on the treadmill or visiting the Sprinkles cupcake ATM.

 Luxury apartments such as Aertson and The Dallas offer perfect off-campus housing for Vanderbilt upperclassmen.
 Aertson, a new apartment complex being built near campus, has all the amenities a Vanderbilt student or young professional could ever want or need, including a pool, rooftop terrace, and dog park.
 However, apartment complexes like Aertson contribute to an affordable housing crisis in Nashville, as they are built at the expense of more reasonably priced apartments.